gergelypolonkai/gergelypolonkai.github.io/_drafts/writing-a-gnome-shell-extension.md

 title: "Writing a GNOME Shell extension"
 ---

-I could not find a tutorial on how to write a GNOME Shell extension, but I wanted to create one for my SWE GLib library to show the current positions of the planets.
-So I dug into existing (and working) extensions’ source code and made up something.
+I could not find a good tutorial on how to write a GNOME Shell extension.
+There is a so called step by step instruction list on how to do it, but it has its flaws, including grammar and clearance.
+As I wanted to create an extension for my SWE GLib library to show the current position of some planets, I dug into existing (and working) extensions’ source code and made up something.
 Comments welcome!

 ---